1wunderkind/loopgpt-backend/production-review/README.md

 ## 🎉 Thank You!

-Thank you for reviewing LoopGPT!
+Thank you for reviewing LooptOS!
 We're excited to bring personalized AI-powered meal planning to millions of users worldwide through ChatGPT.

 If you have any questions or need clarification on anything, please don't